nguyen8amk1/My_Own_Philosophy_of_Everything/MY_BEST_PRACTICES.md

 ## 11. 3D MODELING SOFTWARE
     SOLIDWORKS

+## 12. GUI library
+    For SUPER FAST prototype:
+        High level language: Javascript with p5JS

+    A little more SERIOUS or need more PERFORMANCE:
+        Low level language: C with GunSlinger and Nukclear

 ### NOTE: A good measure for how efficient you are at any of these tools:
     be able to whip up some idea prototype in short amount of time (30 minutes??)